JoeNathan255/Project-06-3DRPG/README.md

 - Many animations added to player, NPC, and agents for walking with and aiming a rifle, attacking, idling sitting down, being stunned (1)

-- Parkour course built for 3rd-person controller and using PBR textures (1)
+- ProBuilder parkour course built for 3rd-person controller and using PBR textures (1)

 # References to resources used in the project